For me the main targets under the Slaven regime are to avoid seeing this game in game out:

 That's what I want to see passion with a bit of skill.
 We know we might not win every game but I want us to play as if we think we can .
 In too many games we let the opposition dominate us , it would be nice for it to be the other way round .

-Good luck Slaven now let's see some decent entertaining football for a change and clear out some of the underperforming players too that think they have the right to be in the team.
+• Good luck Slaven now let's see some decent entertaining football for a

 Somebody should buy him some headgear to go with the beard.
 A beret to deliver Fidel Castro-style inspirational pre-match team talks and then a top hat to lend Abraham Lincoln-style gravitas to the after-match press conferences.